feloniousBonk/mate-command-applet-icon/README.md

 \*_you will need to kill and restart all command-applet instances already running on your system for changes to take effect.
 Alternatively you can log out and log back in to your user account._\*

 ## Notes
-If you want to change the icons size - edit the macro `ICON_SIZE` at the top of `command.c` to whatever size you want
+If you want to change the icon's size - edit the macro `ICON_SIZE` at the top of `command.c` to whatever size you want

 ```c
  37